AU men’s basketball coach Dip Metress suspended for NCAA violations, assistant coach fired

 The Augusta Jaguars are scheduled to play a pair of exhibition games at Barton College on November 12 and November 13.
 The Jags open the regular season at Fayetteville State University on Saturday, November 20, followed by games against Benedict College and Bowie State the next week.
 According to the five-game suspension, Metress would be allowed back on the sideline for the home game against Claflin on Thursday, December 2, 2021.

-Metress must also have no direct contact with a professor, instructor or academic advisor related to a student athlete.
+As a result of the investigations, Metress is not allowed to have direct contact with a professor, instructor or academic advisor related to a student athlete.
 He must also attend the NCAA Regional Rules Seminar.
 AU documents also state that Metress has been warned that future Augusta University work rule violations, NCAA rules infractions or other problems with his performance or behavior will result in further action, up to and including immediate discharge.

 Below are the documents obtained by WJBF in regards to the AU and NCAA investigations through an Open Records Request: